Genobrand™ vs StoryBrand™: The Complete Comparison (2026)

 (Purpose + Promise) × Proof = Lasting Emotional Connection

-Purpose (Core Purpose Statement™): The belief that everyone rallies around.
-Not your company's internal "why," but the shared conviction that unites your organization and your audience.
+The belief that everyone rallies around.
+Not your company's internal "why," but the shared conviction that unites your organisation and your audience.
+Expressed in 2-7 words.

 This is why most "brand work" fails.
 Companies develop beautiful mission statements and promising taglines, then behave in ways that contradict them.
 The arithmetic doesn't work.
 Any number multiplied by zero equals zero.